nemal34/grebHorizonEssential/tmr.md

 >Install the mod and select *Extended Dialogue Interface* and *Horizon* in the installer when possible.

 ## Gameplay
+Loot Logic and Reduction
+>Disable the mod

+Loot Logic and Reduction - UFO4P Patch
+>Disable the mod

+Loot Logic and Reduction - CFM Patch
+>Disable the mod

 Complex Vendors
 >Disable the mod